 Reinforced masonry shear walls are the existing lateral force resisting system.
 This system will remain the same.
 Redesign will be necessary since the structural system is changing and load distribution to the walls will be altered.
-A study will also be conducted to determine if the exterior CFS walls could be utilized to assist the masonry shear walls resist lateral loads.

 6.4 Solution Methods